Curriculum Digest

 This clerkship is offered at the SSVM teaching hospital primary care clinic and emphasizes the health and wellness of dogs, cats, and small mammals.
 Primary case responsibility for more common diseases affecting these species including history taking, physical examination, problem identification, selection and interpretation of diagnostic tests and treatment planning are core learning objectives.
 Routine surgical procedures will be performed during this clerkship.
 Identification of situations in which referral is appropriate, time management, client communication and record keeping are also considered.

 This rotation is designed to provide students the opportunity to explore career options for veterinarians in areas other than private practice.
-Students will select a two-week experience in one of the following: federal, state, or local governments; industrial corporations (pharmaceutical and biological companies, contracting laboratories); non-profit institutions (research institutes, zoos, wildlife centers); or international organizations in the United States or overseas or academic intuitions.
+Students will select a two-week experience in public and corporate sectors of the profession to include federal, state, or local governments; Industrial corporations (pharmaceutical and biological companies, contracting laboratories); non-profit institutions (research institutes, zoos, wildlife centers); international organizations in the United States or overseas or academic intuitions.
 Students will work with their faculty advisor to identify learning objectives for each rotation.

 This clerkship will provide students surgical experiences through a High Quality; High Volume Spay/Neuter (HQHVSN) stationary service model for the animals of Gloucester County Animal Shelter (GCAS) and other area shelter and rescue organizations and a mobile unit owned and operated by SSVM.
 Students will be responsible for all clinical services from admission to discharge.
 One Health and access-to-care initiatives will focus on wellness and preventative care clinics, municipal vaccine clinics, and mobile spay/neuter services to provide veterinary care to target populations of animals.
 Other activities may include shelter consultation or mock consultation visits, research or case study work, shelter design workshops, daily rounds topic discussions and off-site activities to expand on other shelter topics such as cruelty investigation and veterinary forensics.